 Benzodiazepines (benzos) are tranquilizers or sedatives.
 Again, they’re often prescribed to individuals who struggle with insomnia, anxiety, seizures, and other such disorders.
 Othen, people who use these medications develop dependence and addiction to these drugs.

-It is easy to develop an addiction to these helpful medications because they create feelings of serenity, relaxation, and calm.
-Sleep is better when taking benzos.
-But taking them often leads right to addiction.
+It is easy to develop an addiction to these medications because they create feelings of serenity, relaxation, and calm.
+In many cases, people may experience better sleep when taking benzos.
+But taking these drugs often leads directly to addiction.

 Many doctors have stopped prescribing these medications because they are so addictive.
 They also fear the possibility of intense withdrawal symptoms patients must go through if they become addicted.

 Signs and symptoms of benzo addiction include the following: